potoshk/potos-docs/docs/developer/committee.md

 **(3) Calculation Rule Change**

 The calculation rule is determined by a logic contract, which can be replaced.
-Governance committee members can initiate a proposal vote to change the "calculation rule," and other governance committee members can verify whether the new calculation rule is valid.
+Governance committee members can initiate a proposal vote to change the "calculation rule", and other governance committee members can verify whether the new calculation rule is valid.

 **(4) Proposal Validity Period**